TobasFlightControl/tobas_wiki/docs/gazebo_simulation.md

 # Gazebo Simulation

-To simulate the drone using the Tobas package you created earlier, follow these steps:
+To simulate your drone using the Tobas package you've created, follow these steps:

 ## Preliminary Setup

 ---

-Load the catkin workspace environment variables into the current shell:
+First, you need to load the catkin workspace environment variables into your current shell session:

 ```bash
 $ source ~/catkin_ws/devel/setup.bash
 ```

-This command needs to be executed every time you open a terminal (or add a new terminal page).
+Remember, this command should be executed each time you open a new terminal session.

-To avoid this manual step, you can automate it by writing this command to your `~/.bashrc`:
+To automate this process and avoid manual repetition, you can append this command to your ~/.bashrc file:

 ```bash
 $ echo "source ~/catkin_ws/devel/setup.bash" >> ~/.bashrc
 ```

-## Launch Gazebo Simulation
+## Launching Gazebo Simulation

 ---

-Start the simulation with the following command:
+Initiate the simulation by running the following command:

 ```bash
 $ roslaunch tobas_f450_config gazebo.launch
 ```

-The modeled drone will be placed at the origin.
+This command will start the Gazebo simulation, placing the modeled drone at the origin.

 ![launch](resources/gazebo_simulation/launch.png)

-## Launch Tobas Software
+## Launching Tobas Software

 ---

-Launch the main software components such as the controller and sensor systems with this command:
+To activate the main software components, such as the controller and the state estimator, use folling command:

 ```bash
 $ roslaunch tobas_f450_config bringup.launch
 ```

-Once you see a green `[INFO] Controller is ready` message, the drone is ready for flight, and you can operate it using ROS API.
+Wait until you see a green `[INFO] Controller is ready` message.
+This indicates that the drone is prepared for flight and can be operated via the ROS API.

 ![bringup](resources/gazebo_simulation/bringup.png)

-## Teleoperation
+## Teleoperation Methods

 ---

 ### Operation via Keyboard

-You can operate the drone using your PC's keyboard.
+To control the drone using your PC's keyboard, execute:
-Execute the following command:

 ```bash
 $ roslaunch tobas_f450_config keyboard_teleop.launch
 ```

-The drone in Gazebo will take off and hover at a certain altitude.
+This will enable the drone in Gazebo to take off and hover at a certain altitude.
-Instructions for operation will be displayed in the terminal, and you can control the drone's position by pressing keys while the terminal is focused.
+Follow the instructions displayed in the terminal to control the drone's position using your keyboard.

 ![keyboard_teleop](resources/gazebo_simulation/keyboard_teleop.png)

 ### Operation via GUI

-You can also operate the drone using a GUI.
+Alternatively, you can control the drone using a GUI.
-Shutdown the previous keyboard_teleop.launch with Ctrl + C, and then run this command:
+First, terminate the previous keyboard_teleop.launch (Ctrl + C), then run:

 ```bash
 $ roslaunch tobas_f450_config gui_teleop.launch

 ```

-You can control the drone's position by moving the bars.
+This interface allows you to control the drone's position by adjusting the bars.
-As this is a rotorcraft, you can only control `x`, `y`, `z`, and `yaw`.
+Since it's a planar multirotor, you can only control its `x`, `y`, `z`, and `yaw`.
 Direct control of `roll` and `pitch` is not possible.

 ![gui_teleop](resources/gazebo_simulation/gui_teleop.png)

 ### Operation using ROS API

-You can also send commands to the drone using ROS API.
+For application development, you can send commands to the drone using the ROS API.
-This is useful when creating applications, as it allows access to drone information from a user's program.
+This enables programmatic access to drone functionalities.
-For more details, see [ROS API](ros_api.md).
+Refer to [ROS API](ros_api.md) for more details.

-First, create a ROS package for placing your drone operation scripts.
+Start by creating a ROS package for your drone operation scripts:

 ```bash
 $ cd ~/catkin_ws/src/
 $ catkin_create_pkg my_tobas_example
 ```

-After creating your ROS package, proceed with the following steps:
+After creating your package, proceed with the following commands to build it and load it into your shell environment:

 ```bash
 $ catkin build my_tobas_example
 $ source ~/catkin_ws/devel/setup.bash
 ```

-This will build your new package and load it into your shell environment.
-Next, you will create a script within your ROS package.
+Next, create a script within your ROS package.
-Here's an example of a Python script that uses the `takeoff_action` action for takeoff and the `command/pos_vel_acc_yaw` topic for position commands.
+Below is an example Python script that uses the `takeoff_action` action for takeoff and the `command/pos_vel_acc_yaw` topic for position commands.
-Please place this script under the my_tobas_example/scripts/ directory.
+Place this script in the `scripts/` directory of your `my_tobas_example` package.

 ```python
 #!/usr/bin/env python3